-An opinion expressed due to insufficiency of material, significantly limiting factors, or the presence of both similarities and dissimilarities (it may also be expressed as Inconclusive, Indeterminate or Insufficient).
-This is the zero point of the confidence scale.
+An opinion expressed due to insufficiency of material, significantly limiting factors, or the presence of both similarities and dissimilarities (it may also be expressed as Inconclusive, Indeterminate or Insufficient) (see 3.1.209 inconclusive opinion).

 NOTE In handwriting, this can be the presence of disguise in the questioned and/or known writing or a lack of comparable writing.